solana-foundation/developer-content/content/courses/program-security/type-cosplay.md

 - **In Anchor**, program account types automatically implement the `Discriminator` trait, which creates an 8-byte unique identifier for a type.
-- Use Anchor’s `Account<'info, T>` type to automatically check the discriminator when deserializing the account data.
+- Use Anchor's `Account<'info, T>` type to automatically check the discriminator when deserializing the account data.

 ## Lesson